England Win Fifth Test To Square Ashes Series - UrduPoint

 London, Sept 15 (UrduPoint / Pakistan Point News - 15th Sep, 2019 ) :England crushed Australia by 135 runs in the fifth and final Ashes Test on Sunday to level the series at 2-2, ending their historic World Cup-winning season on a high.

-Victory for the home side means the Ashes ends in a draw for the first time since 1972, although holders Australia retain the urn.
+Victory for the home side at the Oval means the Ashes ends in a draw for the first time since 1972, although holders Australia retain the urn.

-The tourists, chasing an unlikely 399 to win in a shade under two days, were in trouble early in their second innings when England paceman Stuart Broad removed openers Marcus Harris and David Warner cheaply.
+The tourists, chasing an unlikely 399 to win in a shade under two days, clung on late into the evening session on the fourth day before finally collapsing as the shadows lengthened in south London.

-While former captain Steve Smith was at the crease, Australia retained a faint hope sealing their first Ashes series win in England since 2001.
+Australia, 2-1 up going into the match, were bidding to win their first Ashes series in England since 2001 but were denied by the fired-up hosts, with paceman Jofra Archer named man of the match for his six first-innings wickets.

+"A very good performance," said England captain Joe Root.
+"I thought we were brilliant.
+To bounce back from a very difficult emotional week, to come and play in the manner we have, the team has character in abundance.

 But when Ben Stokes dived to his left at leg slip to catch Smith for 23, giving Broad his third wicket of the innings, England knew they had removed the biggest obstacle in their victory charge.